OpenGamma/OG-Platform/sesame-examples/docs/development-environment.rst

 =======================================
-Setting up an OpenGamma dev environment
+Setting up an OpenGamma development environment
 =======================================

 Set up
 ======
 Firstly, go though the process of setting up a local OG server instance.
 This will include obtaining the OG server zip/tarball, creating and initializing a postgres database, installing ActiveMQ and then configuring the *fullstack* and *marketdata* servers

-Next, import this project into your IDE as a maven project.
+Next, download the zip or clone this project and import it into your IDE as a maven project.

 Running the marketdata server from you IDE
 ==========================================